CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### View

 The command `list` only provides the general details surrounding a task.
-To see all of the reminders associated with a task, use `view`.
+To see all the reminders associated with a task, use `view`.

 *Format:*